Clinical Practicum Coordinator, Sessional Instructor

 Cheryl is happy to have moved back to the West Coast with her husband, four-year old daughter and one-year old son.

-Cheryl thoroughly enjoyed her introduction to teaching as a Sessional Instructor in January 2017 when she taught the Motor Speech Disorders portion of Audi 524 – Disorders of Speech Production.
-She is looking forward to co-teaching Audi 545 – Clinical Practice and Externship Preparation with her colleagues on the Clinical Teaching and Coordinator Team.
-Cheryl is also looking forward to organizing and placing students in their various clinical externships.
+Cheryl thoroughly enjoyed her introduction to teaching as a Sessional Instructor in January 2017 when she taught the Motor Speech Disorders portion of Audi 524 – Disorders of Speech Production, and was invited to teach this course again in January 2018.
+Cheryl also enjoys co-teaching Audi 545 – Clinical Practice and Externship Preparation and Audi 555 – Issues in Professional Practice with her colleagues on the Clinical Teaching and Coordinator Team.
+She particularly enjoys teaching and mentoring students in Clinical Readiness.